 Many parents touring Sunrise RTC ask us what the “dialectic” in “dialectical behavior therapy” means.
 Dialectic means that two opposing views can be true at the same time.
 This idea is essential in the DBT middle path skills.

-For example, you can have a viewpoint that is true for you, and your daughter who has her own story and perspective may have a different viewpoint.
+For example, you can have a viewpoint that is true for you, and your teen who has their own story and perspective may have a different viewpoint.
 You can come together and these two opposing views can be true at the same time.
 Ultimately, the goal is to find a middle ground of effective behavior to solve the problem.

 Acceptance Versus Change

 An example of a dialectic that we focus on in our DBT program is acceptance versus change.
-We want to communicate to our students, and we want parents to communicate to their daughters, that we accept them the way they are.
-We want to communicate that she is good enough, we love her, and we understand where she is coming from.
-At the same time, we want to help her change, become better, and learn behaviors that are healthy and helpful.
+We want to communicate to our students, and we want parents to communicate to their teens, that we accept them the way they are.
+We want to communicate that they are good enough, we love them, and we understand where they are coming from.
+At the same time, we want to help them change, become better, and learn behaviors that are healthy and helpful.
 It can be a difficult balance.

 An experiential activity recently helped one Sunrise family find the challenging balance of “I accept you the way you are, and I want you to improve”.